 Ideally, you want to put Mama Strut on immediately after delivery to maximize benefits from the cold/compression therapy.
 Depending on your water retention, you will be easily closing the Mama Strut within hours or days and cinching it smaller and smaller across your abdomen as your uterus shrinks and soft tissue swelling heals and reduces.

 Although everybody is different, many mamas report losing about 3-5 inches right after delivery on their abdomen.
 We size Mama Strut at the top of your hips right under your baby bump.
 It is not necessary to measure the widest part of your hips.
 Although you may feel like your hips continue to grow, after about 34 weeks that measurement usually does not change, so you can size anytime during or after the 34th week.

 Most mamas are also pretty swollen or bloated immediately after delivery so we highly recommend the Extender Bands.
 They offer 3″ of additional adjust-ability. ($4.99)

-Sally is 36 weeks pregnant and Sally’s hips (at the top of her pubic bone, as depicted in the image above) measure 36″.
+Sally is 36 weeks pregnant and Sally’s hips (at the top of her pubic bone, as depicted in the image above) she measures 36″.
 Pre-pregnancy, Sally wore a size 4-6 pants and stayed within the generally recommended 25-35 lb. weight gain during pregnancy.
-Sally buys a Mama Strut size Small.
+Sally buys a Mama Strut size Medium.